kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 Using eBPF probes toghether with Kubernetes context, the node agent effectively monitors the runtime environment for any suspicious activity.

 ## How it works
-The runtime threat detection & response feature is divided into two main components:
+The runtime threat detection & response feature is divided into two main components: <br>
-- The anomaly detection engine 🔎
+- The anomaly detection engine 🔎 <br>
 - The behavior analysis engine 🧠

 ### Anomaly detection engine